SeannaBirchwood/atlanticBooks/README.md

 # README

 # Atlantic Books Gift Guide
 (working title)

 This app will be designed to allow readers to explore Atlantic Canadian books, booksellers, and bookclubs.

+Ruby version: 2.3.0 (x86_64-linux)

+Rails version: 5.0.0.1

+(out of the box notes below)

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version

 * System dependencies